foxBMS/foxbms-2/docs/developer-manual/style-guide/state-machines_how-to.rst

 dummy substate called ``Dummy`` (as in the state) and an additional substate called ``Entry``  have to be defined.
 The enum entries **MUST** use ``FSM_SUBSTATE`` as infix after the module prefix.
-Taking all these rules into account, the enum for the substates used in this example looks like this:
+Taking all these rules into account, the enum for the substates used in this example look like this:

 .. code-block:: c
    :linenos: